palaa159/Docs/3rd Party Software/02-Neuromore.md

 ### II.
 Connect the Board

-**Windows**: Connect your OBCI board and make sure it is recognized as a COM port and it's latency is set to 1 ms. To troubleshoot, read [this](http://docs.openbci.com/tutorials/10-OpenBCI_on_Windows).
+**Windows**: Connect your OBCI board and make sure it is recognized as a COM port and its latency is set to 1 ms. To troubleshoot, read [this](http://docs.openbci.com/tutorials/10-OpenBCI_on_Windows).

 **OS X**: Make sure your board is connected and visible as a device.
 To check you can type `ls /dev/tty.*` on your terminal.
 An example connected OBCI board should like like this: